Kavanaugh nod touches off Supreme Court confirmation battle; Dems warn of 'deaths of countless women'

 Despite Kavanaugh's paper trail, White House press secretary Sarah Sanders said Monday that she expected Kavanaugh to be confirmed by Oct.
 1.

-But despite that optimistic claim, top Republicans predicted a epic tussle in the days ahead.
+But despite that optimistic claim, top Republicans predicted an epic tussle in the days ahead.

 Republican Sen. John Kennedy of Louisiana, a member of the Judiciary Committee, said he was bracing for "rough, tough, down in the dirt, ear-pulling, nose-biting fight."